-Aside from such general regulations there are also topic- and industry-specific laws like the US Health Insurance Portability and Accountability Act (HIPAA) that makes sure that patients’ data are handled in a secure way or in the real estate business, the Consumer Financial Protection Bureau (CFPB) regulates the privacy of clients.
-While these are only a few examples there is an increasing tendency for more laws and specific regulations to come.
+Aside from such general regulations there are also topic- and industry-specific laws like the US Health Insurance Portability and Accountability Act (HIPAA) that makes sure that patients’ data are handled in a secure way or in the real estate business, the Consumer Financial Protection Bureau (CFPB) regulates the privacy of clients, the NTA 7516 for the WvGGZ in the Netherlands.

 While employees are used to the convenience of consumer grade technologies, those tools rarely comply with carefully established security standards and privacy regulations.
 Current available technologies such as S/MIME or PGP are often too complicated to install and use, leave metadata vulnerable and do not solve the problem of exchanging large file attachments.
-Professional solutions that try to resolve those issues can be very costlyand are typically complex.
+Professional solutions that try to resolve those issues can be very costly and are typically complex.

-Advantages of e-mail encryption with Cryptshare
+Advantages of securing email with Cryptshare

-- Encryption of e-mail
+- Encryption of email

 - No size limit for transfer of files

 - No user accounts needed

 - No exchange of certificates needed